|Facts About Older Adults and Senior Care|

 Nearly 70% of Americans are on at least one prescription drug, and more than 50% take two.

 The “baby boomer” population began in 1946, which means the “tip of the spear” just began turning 70 years old in 2016.
 As these baby boomers age, they will develop more comorbidities and health issues, and their impact on the system and their consumption of medications and health care services will skyrocket, so, this is probably just the tip of the iceberg.
 Consider this:

 Consultant & Senior Care Pharmacists

-Consultant and senior care pharmacists manage and improve drug therapy and improve the quality of life of seniors and other individuals residing in a variety of environments, including hospitals, sub-acute care, nursing facilities, and assisted living facilities, psychiatric hospitals, hospice, or at home.
+Consultant and senior care pharmacists manage and improve drug therapy and improve the quality of life of older adults and other individuals residing in a variety of environments, including hospitals, sub-acute care, nursing facilities, and assisted living facilities, psychiatric hospitals, hospice, or at home.